realdavidvega/php-playground/code/my-shop/README.md

 - Docker

 ## How-to
+1. Run `composer install` to install the dependencies.
-1. Run the DB with `make mysql`.
+2. Run the DB with `make mysql`.
-2. Run the migrations and serve the app with `make run`.
+3. Run the migrations and serve the app with `make run`.